Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Nicole Lopez over 2 years ago
+Nicole Lopez almost 3 years ago

 This Board's passing the buck.
 How do we know that?
 Gary Yee spoke to 100 Hillcrest families on Friday; his recorded admissions demonstrate that he and other Board members shirked their responsibilities and engaged in cursory, incomplete analyses.
 Yee even stated: "I am embarrassed to say that there has been no equity analysis that I know of to date," and admitted that it should have been done.
 The Board did not engage in meaningful discussions with education experts or UCSF doctors, all of whom have publicly stated that the added COVID-related traumas further impact the assessment.
 Instead, Yee invited the community to recall him.
 This Board's solution--inviting a recall--demonstrates a lack of accountability.
 It tells us is that these are OUR problems, not theirs.
 The tragedy is that their failures are thus borne out by the students.
 Why not engage in meaningful, intelligent, and creative problem-solving before you attempt to fix past mistakes by making new mistakes?
 Delay the vote.